russross/blackfriday/mmark2rfc.md

 The goals of mmark can be stated as:

 {style="format (%I)"}
-1. Self contained: a single file can be converted to XML2RFC v2 or (v3);
+1. Self contained: a single file can be converted to XML2RFC v2 or (v3) or HTML5;
-2. Make the markdown source code look as natural as possible;
+2. Make the markdown "source code" look as natural as possible;
 3. Provide seemless upgrade path to XML2RFC v3.

 Mmark is a fork of blackfriday [@blackfriday] written in Golang and it is very fast.
 Using Figure 1 from [@!RFC7328], mmark can be positioned as follows:

 {#fig:mmark}